-Though she managed to help save the plane, she had no recollection of her blackout.
+Though she managed to help save the plane from crashing, she had no recollection of her blackout.
 Danvers had to be hospitalised for severe alcohol poisoning.

 By the time she woke up, the invincible giant robot Ultimo was threatening Spokane.
 Rushing out of the hospital against all advice, she experimented with draining electricity from a power main.
 This restored her, and she was invaluable in helping Iron Man save Spokane.

 In the wake of this battle, Carol made the leap.
 She started attending Alcoholics Anonymous meetings in Seattle with Stark.

 Her recovery went well.
 Presumably her enhanced physiology, and the ability to absorb energy to feel stronger, helped.